(This post may contain affiliate links. Find more info in my disclaimer.)

 Hire a kayak here and find your own slice of beach!

 This is the largest of the Budva beaches.
-It’s 1.6km / a mile long and runs the whole length of Budva from the marina to Dukley Gardens.
+It’s 1.6km / a mile long and runs the whole length of Budva from the marina to Dukley Hotel and Resort.
 It’s a mixture of pebbles and sand.
 It’s leased out so you can hire sun loungers and get refreshments all along it.
 But there are also free areas where you can just park your towel for free.

-Guvance a little cove at the start of the Zavala Cape, which is where Dukley Gardens is.
+Moët and Chandon Beach is a little cove at the start of the Zavala Cape and is part of Dukley Hotel and Resort.

 Becici is one of the most popular Budva beaches along with Slovenska.
 It’s sandy so it’s great for little ones.